last updated: Feb 17, 2017

-What is the Worst Mattress for Allergy Sufferers?
+What's the Worst Mattress for Allergy Sufferers?

 The inner cavity of coil mattresses creates an incubator for dust mites where dust mite feces and dead skin cells accumulate.

 You'll often find mold and mildew within the cavity of a coil/spring mattress due to humidity caused by the transfer of body heat.
-This is why spring mattresses will typically weigh 10 times its original weight after 10 years of use.
+This is why spring mattresses will typically weigh 10 times their original weight after 10 years of use.

 So what is the Best Mattress for Allergy Sufferers?

-Memory foam mattress and latex mattress without coils or springs are the way to go if you have allergies.
 Keep away from fluffy pillow-tops altogether as they create nesting grounds for dust mites and the dust mite feces to accumulate in.